hanwendong1/AVS463-f20/content/3-Library-Catalog.md

 ## Summit

 In the dropdown menu next to the microphone in the search box, choose UI Library+E-Resources if you are only interested in resources that can be found in U of I library.
-Otherwise, choose UI+Summit+E-Resources to access resources in [37 academic libraries throughout Oregon, Washington and Idaho] (https://www.lib.uidaho.edu/services/ill/summit.html).
+Otherwise, choose UI+Summit+E-Resources to access resources in [37 academic libraries throughout Oregon, Washington and Idaho](https://www.lib.uidaho.edu/services/ill/summit.html).
 Please keep in mind that delivery may be delayed due to lending library closures, materials quarantine, or shipping issues.

 ## Personalize